ElektraInitiative/libelektra/doc/tutorials/highlevel.md

 ## Overview

-The code-generation API builds on Elektra's specification feature.
+The code-generation API builds on Elektra's specifications.
 Instead of just using specifications at runtime, the code-generator parses them when invoked (ideally right before compiling) and utilises the specification when generating configuration accessor functions.

 ## Writing a specification